dakusan/GoFasterSQL/README.md

 So:<br>
 `msr.ScanRows(rows, &temp)`<br>
 is equivalent to:<br>
-`rows.Scan(&temp.name, &temp.cardCatalogID, &temp.currentBorrower, &temp.currentBorrowerId, &temp.l.libraryID, &temp.l.loanData)`<br>
+`rows.Scan(&temp.name, &temp.cardCatalogID, &temp.currentBorrower, &temp.currentBorrowerId, temp.l.libraryID, &temp.l.loanData.Val)`<br>
 and is much faster to boot!

 It is also equivalent to (but a little faster than): <code>ModelStruct(<b>...</b>).CreateReader().ScanRows(rows, &temp.name, &temp.cardCatalogID, &temp.student, temp.l)</code><br>